Hong Kong national rugby union team: Early history

 According to old newspapers, rugby union in Hong Kong dates back to the late 1870s, which would establish Hong Kong as perhaps the oldest rugby playing nation in Asia.
 The players during this era were all British sailors and army/navy men, as well as police and merchant men.
 The first secretary of rugby in Hong Kong was Jock McGregor.

 The first fixtures which predate the creation of the modern Hong Kong Rugby Union in 1952 took place from 1924 to 1949.
 An unofficial interport team from Hong Kong played Shanghai on various dates from 1924 to 1949, both teams being composed entirely of British expatriates living in said port cities; these fixtures ceased after the establishment of Communist rule in mainland China.
 In 1934, a Hong Kong team played against an Australia Universities team, running out victors 11 to 5.

 After the establishment of modern Chinese borders, which before greyed the exact control a union had over territory in China, the Hong Kong Rugby Union was established in 1952; the continuation of British rule in China, as well as the flow of immigrants and capital from the mainland, as well as Hong Kong establishing itself as a major port, allowed the game to flourish, albeit mostly restricted to the white British community.

 During this time frame the first official fixtures under the union took place.
-Hong Kong first received a NZ Universities team in 1958, losing 47 to nil.
+Hong Kong first received an NZ Universities team in 1958, losing 47 to nil.
 In 1958, Larry Abel, one of Hong Kong's earliest rugby pioneers, established mini rugby programmes and tournaments, and has been played annually to this day.
 In 1968, Hong Kong was one of the charter nations of the Asian Rugby Football Union, the others being Japan, Malaysia, Singapore, Sri Lanka, South Korea, and Thailand.
 Hong Kong won its first official fixture against Japan in 1969, by the score of 24 to 22 in Tokyo.

 1970s

 During the 1970s Hong Kong played against many of its other Asian neighbors which had a rugby history, these nations being Japan, South Korea, Chinese Taipei, Thailand, Malaysia, Sri Lanka, and Singapore.
 Hong Kong enjoyed and endured mixed success against its neighbors, finishing second in 1972, only to lose to Japan 16 to nil on home soil.

 In 1976, the first ever edition of the Hong Kong Sevens was established, which was pivotal in strengthening the sport in Hong Kong.
 The concept was discussed by business partners Ian Gow and Tokkie Smith, who wanted to promote a viable rugby product in Asia.
 The first sponsors of this event were Cathay Pacific and Rothmans International, later replaced by The Hongkong and Shanghai Banking Corporation.
-The first sides at this competition were Asian, as well as 2 representative sides from Australia and New Zealand.
+The first sides at this competition were Asian, as well as two representative sides from Australia and New Zealand.
 Soon, the competition grew to include teams from around the world before becoming an official part of the Rugby Sevens calendar.